uccser/cs-field-guide/csfieldguide/chapters/content/en/coding-compression/sections/general-purpose.md

 # ZL or LZ compression?

-The method we have described here is named “Ziv-Lempel” compression after Jacob Ziv and Abraham Lempel, the two computer scientists who invented it in the 1970s.
+The method we have described here is named "Ziv-Lempel" compression after Jacob Ziv and Abraham Lempel, the two computer scientists who invented it in the 1970s.
-Unfortunately someone mixed up the order of their names when they wrote an article about it, and called it “LZ” compression instead of “ZL” compression.
+Unfortunately someone mixed up the order of their names when they wrote an article about it, and called it "LZ" compression instead of "ZL" compression.
-So many people copied the mistake that Ziv and Lempel’s method is now usually called “LZ compression”!
+So many people copied the mistake that Ziv and Lempel’s method is now usually called "LZ compression"!

 {panel end}